 The festival has garnered international acclaim for being so creative and sustainable at the same time.
 According to the reports, 80% of the preparations are made using recycled products.
 The festival was an innovative idea that was conceived by Swordfish Events and Entertainment Pvt Ltd. which is an event and marketing company based in Bengaluru along with Watson’s a popular Pub.

-1. Art.
 Local and international artists who participate in the festival create magnificent pieces of art from the junk.
-These artefacts are not only creative but also show that things can be re-used if we stop looking at them as trash.
+These artifacts are not only creative but also show that things can be re-used if we stop looking at them as trash.

 Bengaluru also known as the silicon valley of India besides being home to many MNC's is also the hub of cultural activities and Echoes of Earth is one such popular event in Bengaluru.
 You can reach the city by multiple transportation modes such as railways, airways, and roadways.
 Bengaluru is 2,100 via NH 44, 980 via NH 48, and 1,900 km via NH 16 from Delhi, Mumbai, and Kolkata respectively.

 By Road.
 Self-drive is great as it lets you explore the place to the fullest.
 If you are planning to reach Bengaluru by road then you have two options one is to take the inter-state tourist bus and the other is to drive to the city by car or bike.
 The bus fare for one-way travel from Coimbatore to Bengaluru starts from Rs.500, Rs.550 from Chennai, and Rs.600 from Mangalore.